dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 -------------------

-In the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_, the estimated time per shot for IonQ Forte is 0.89 s.
-For the max cut problem on the 4-regular graph with 36 nodes, the percentage of samples above 90% AR is approximately 10% for IonQ Forte.
+In the `Benchmarking Verification Report <https://cdn.prod.website-files.com/68836d4838193cb461ebc7d2/69dd6ffef477113de9cb64a0_IonQ_Benchmarking_TTS_Verification_Report.pdf>`_, the estimated time per shot for IonQ Forte-1 is 0.89 s.
+For the max cut problem on the 4-regular graph with 36 nodes, the percentage of samples above 90% AR is approximately 10% for IonQ Forte-1.
 For the Advantage2 QPU with 20 :math:`\mu s` annealing time and 23.7 nanoseconds per sample, the percentage of samples above 90% AR is 100%.
 In fact, when taking the best solution found for each sample of the parallel embeddings of the problem in the QPU, all have an AR of 100%,